A conformal geometric point of view on the Caffarelli-Kohn-Nirenberg inequality: Introduction and main results

-where $\beta>1$ and $r$ is the geodesic distance to an arbitrary point $\omega_0\in\Sp^d$.
-Our notation puts forward the connection between the extremals of Sobolev's inequality and the extremals of Poincaré's inequality in Proposition~\ref{poincare}: the former are obtained as a linear combination of the latter (raised to the power $-\frac{d-2}2$), provided this combination is bounded below by a positive constant. \item Hardy's inequality (i.e. the case $\alpha=0$ in \eqref{179a}) is optimal for the constant but equality is never achieved. \item It follows from Theorem \ref{confinvckn} and Theorem \ref{thm-1} that for $\alpha\in(0,1]$, extremal functions for Sobolev's inequality on the Euclidean CKN space take the form
+Our notation puts forward the connection between the extremals of Sobolev's inequality and the extremals of Poincaré's inequality in Proposition~\ref{poincare}: the former are obtained as a linear combination of the latter (raised to the power $-\frac{d-2}2$), provided this combination is bounded below by a positive constant.